Feirell/event-emitter-typesafe/template.README.md

 ## similar

-The package [@servie/events](https://www.npmjs.com/package/@servie/events) is quite similar but does not provide a mixin option.
+The package [@servie/events](https://www.npmjs.com/package/@servie/events) is quite similar but does not provide a mixin option and some of the alias.